jbertovic/tdameritradeclient/Readme.md

 ## Example

-see unit tests in `./tests/clienttests.rs` for ideas
+see unit tests in `./tests/clienttests.rs` and examples in `./examples/` for ideas
 ```
 use std::env;
 use tdameritradeclient::{TDAClient}

 fn main() {

-    //set key and token from environment variables
+    //set token from environment variables
     let token = env::var("TDAUTHTOKEN").unwrap();

     // initiate client